neuml/txtmarker/README.md

-# <span style="background-color: #FFFF00">txtmarker</span>: Highlight text in documents
+# txtmarker: Highlight text in documents

-txtmarker highlights text in documents. txtmarker takes a list of (name, text) pairs, scan an input document and creates a modified version with highlights embedded.
+<span style="background-color: #FFFF00">txtmarker</span> highlights text in documents. txtmarker takes a list of (name, text) pairs, scan an input document and creates a modified version with highlights embedded.

 Current file formats supported: